hamdikavak/hamdikavak.github.io/c5_publications.md

 ### Papers in Progress

 1. An Evolution of Verification Perspectives, Characteristics, and Challenges in Modeling and Simulation w/ C.J.
 Lynch, S.Y.
 Diallo, and J.J.
 Padilla
-	Submitted to PLOS ONE
+	Submitted to PLOS ONE.
+Revision in progress.

 2. Simulation for Cybersecurity: State of the Art and Future Directions.
 Kavak et al.
 	Submitted to the Journal of Cybersecurity (Oxford University Press).

-3. An Empirical Investigation on How Modelers Learn to Create Simulation.
-H. Kavak et al.
-	Submitted to Spring Simulation Conference 2020.
+Revision in progress.

 4. Verification and Validation as a Service.
-H. Kavak et al.
+H. Kavak et al. to be submitted to WSC 2020.

 <!---1.
 A Patterns of Life Simulation for Urban Science (H. Kavak et al.)--->